 It is the role of responsible drivers to stop and exchange information immediately after being involved in an accident.
 This is not only the right moral thing to do, but it is also the legally required thing to do.
 Failing to do so is a misdemeanor in West Virginia.
 Unfortunately, this does not stop hundreds of thousands of hit-and-runs to occur every year in America.
-The accidents cause property damage, injuries, and even deaths
+The accidents cause property damage, injuries, and even deaths.

 If you have been involved in an accident in which the other driver didn’t stop and the police are unable to find them, you may find yourself high and dry.
 Damages are usually covered by the at-fault driver’s insurance.
 This means that, unless you have uninsured motorist coverage, your insurance could deny coverage based on the situation.
-This is why you need the support of a team that will stand by your side and fights for you to get the compensation you deserve.
+This is why you need the support of a team that will stand by your side and fight for you to get the compensation you deserve.

 Why Some People Run

 The moments immediately following an accident can be confusing and stressful for drivers, who sometimes act irrationally out of fear.
 Perhaps a driver doesn’t have insurance, or maybe they’re scared that their insurance rates will go up.

 In a number of cases, the driver that initially fled the scene comes back once they’ve come to their senses.
 While the driver will likely face a penalty for failing to stop immediately, the court often softens their stance when the driver shows remorse and returns.
 If you are in a situation in which you have recently been involved in an accident that you ran from, your best option is to return to the scene.

 What to do if the Other Driver Fled

 If you are in the unenviable situation of being involved in an accident in which the other driver decided not to stop, you might be wondering what your next steps should be.
 Here is your checklist: